The bias of medicine can impact the relationship between patients and providers. Here’s what patient profiling is and how to avoid it.

 What does patient profiling look like?

-Our era of medicine is defined by two trends: electronic medical record and evidence-based medicine.
+Our era of medicine is defined by two trends: electronic medical records and evidence-based medicine.
 We have the luxury of tapping into the profound amount of data that's available and extrapolating from studies.
 As a result, it's easy (and may seem efficient) to see our patients as statistics.
 However, when we see our patient only as a collection of risk factors rather than as a person, we run the risk of being condescending and presumptuous.
 On social media, I polled individuals in the medical community about their understanding of patient profiling and how it manifests, asking them, "What questions do we ask?
 What actions do we take - or not - based on our perceptions of our patients?"

 One medical student noted that as a member of an underrepresented minority group in medicine, she didn't believe that she had biases.
 However, during a clinical encounter, she assessed a white male in his 50s or 60s with a fairly vague complaint: problems with sleep.
 She didn't ask him whether he used illicit substances, but in discussion with the attending, she learned that he had a substance abuse disorder.
 Frequent use of cocaine was likely a contributor to his insomnia.
 She didn't believe she had biases, but she wouldn't have considered a white male with an excellent career to be a possibility for illicit substance use.